It’s rodeo week in Calgary.

 A Pendleton Chief Joseph blanket was also part of Amber’s official serape, which was often worn by her mounts (those with hooves and those with wheels) during her numerous parade appearances.

 It’s been our pleasure to support Amber.
 She has worked so hard this year.
 Though Amber’s time as Princess is drawing to a close, we will watch with pride as she finishes her degree and moves into her professional life.
-And we hope you will watch this slideshow with pride.
-It’s full of Amber’s highlights, including an incredible belt buckle, saddle, custom boots and more Pendleton!
+Amber’s highlights are shown below, including an incredible belt buckle, saddle, custom boots and more Pendleton!